bologer/anycomment.io/readme.txt

 * Small improvements in the documentation on how to set-up certain social network

 **Fixes:**

 * Small fixed for cached sidebar news.
-Added dependency on the locale
+Added dependency on the website locale
 * Fixed issue when some users were unable to authorize using Google caused 500 error, #127
 * Fixed issue on comment delete, no more need to add DELETE option in Apache or Nginx
 * Fixed typo in Russian translation message when trying to delete a comment
 * Fixed issue when comments displayed on the single page could go over the page content as invisible element, #129
 * Fixed issue with file input icon (was displaying as black square instead)

 = 0.0.53 – 04.09.2018 =